mostofaeee091/laravel-docker/README.md

 # About

-This repository contains everything you need to get started to run a Laravel 5 / 6 / 7 application with Docker in 3 minutes.
+This repository contains everything you need to get started to run a Laravel 5 / 6 / 7 / 8 application with Docker in 3 minutes.

-This package is not needed for Laravel 8 and upwards, as Laravel versions from 8 upwards ships with a wrapper for docker, called [Laravel Sail](https://laravel.com/docs/sail).

 ## Table of Contents